ibisba/handbook/pages/ibisba_management/internal_management_process.md

 * The **Steering Committee** is a special stakeholder advisory group that brings together representatives of participant countries.
 Generally, members of the steering committee belong to ministerial-level authorities.

-* **IBISBA Coordination Team (ICT)** is composed of EU project managers (presently two), a network manager, a communications manager, the acting IBISBA Director (who is presently coordinator of two H2020 IBISBA projects).
+* The **IBISBA Coordination Team (ICT)** is composed of EU project managers (presently two), a network manager, a communications manager and the acting IBISBA Director (who is presently the coordinator of two H2020 IBISBA projects).
 The ICT is a highly operational body that deals with the smooth running of IBISBA.
 Key topics for the ICT relate to internal communication, network management and general affairs.

 ### Meetings